dascentral/dotfiles/software/VSCode.md

 ### Cloud vs. Git

-I wreslted with where to store my settings since instinctually, it makes most sense to store them in this repository.
+I wrestled with where to store my settings since instinctually, it makes most sense to store them in this repository.
 However, I am likely to make edits directly within Code and when working on a project/respository separate from this one.
 Keeping them in the cloud means I don't have to worry about going back to commit changes.

 If you want a look at my `settings.json` file, you can view it here: [https://drive.google.com/file/d/1Iy1KVKNW7x8fhzRNgwAA31pllxYtMd8o/view?usp=sharing](https://drive.google.com/file/d/1Iy1KVKNW7x8fhzRNgwAA31pllxYtMd8o/view?usp=sharing).